DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-mk1f.rst

 |

-Broadly speaking, you have two options:
+Broadly speaking, you have four options:

--   Using the :ref:`mk1fArduinoIDE` (either on a lab computer or your personal laptop)
+-   Using the :ref:`mk1fArduinoIDE` on your personal laptop
--   Using :ref:`mk1fVSCodeWithPlatformIO`
+-   Using :ref:`mk1fVSCodeWithPlatformIO` on your personal laptop
+-   Using PlatformIO on a lab computer
+-   Using PlatformIO on a terminal server

+..
+TODO:: Describe lab computer & terminal server options

 |